10 facts about Spargelzeit AKA asparagus season

 3. Germany is the EU’s largest asparagus producer

-One fifth of Germany’s entire arable land mass is turned over to asparagus production, churning out around 55.000 tonnes each year.
+One fifth of Germany’s entire arable land mass is turned over to asparagus production, churning out around 100.000 tonnes each year.
 Curiously for a nation that buys around 90 percent of its vegetables in supermarkets, 50 percent of asparagus in Germany is bought directly from the growers.
-Something about the nostalgia surrounding asparagus season (“it tastes like childhood” is one of the vegetable’s oft-cited qualities) seems to inspire a desire to keep things local.
+Something about the nostalgia surrounding asparagus season (“It tastes like childhood” is one of the vegetable’s oft-cited qualities) seems to inspire a desire to keep things local.

 4. Germans eat 125.000 tonnes of asparagus each Spargelzeit

-Not content with producing more asparagus than any other country in the EU, Germany even turns to other countries to satiate their appetite.
+Not content with producing more asparagus than any other country in the EU, Germany even turns to other countries to satiate its appetite.
 As a country, they eat a whopping 125.000 tonnes each asparagus season.
 That makes them the second biggest consumers in the world, after Switzerland.

 5. White and green asparagus are the same vegetable